OpenTimer/Parser-SPEF/README.md

-# Compile Parser-SPEF
+# Compile Tests

+Parser-SPEF is written in modern C++17 on top of a header-only Parsing Expression Grammar (PEG) library [PEGTL][PEGTL].

 ## System Requirements

-Parser-SPEF is very self-contained and only requires [PEGTL](https://github.com/taocpp/PEGTL) library.
-To compile Parser-SPEF, you only need a C++17 compiler:
+To compile the unit tests, you only need a C++17 compiler:
 + GNU [C++ Compiler G++ v7.2](https://gcc.gnu.org/gcc-7/) (or higher) with C++17 support
 + Clang 5.0 [C++ Compiler](https://clang.llvm.org/) (or higher) with C++17 support

-Currently Parser-SPEF has been tested to run well on Linux distributions.
+Currently Parser-SPEF has been tested to run well on Linux distributions and MAC OSX.

-## Compile Whole Project
+## Build through CMake

 We use [CMake](https://cmake.org/) to manage the source and tests.
 We recommend using out-of-source build.